RajaRaviSekarA/EDALendingClub/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Provide general information about your project here.
+- Analyse the Lending applicants data of Lending Club from 2007 to 2011
-- What is the background of your project?
+- Minimise the risk of losing money while lending to urban customers
-- What is the business probem that your project is trying to solve?
+- Avoid Financial loss by not lending to applicants likely to default
-- What is the dataset that is being used?
+- Identify the Patterns for applicants likely to default

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions